 The Department of Economics at West Virginia University has a large number of national and internationally recognized faculty members and doctoral students.
 The Department has a well-established research tradition in the areas of public economics, political economy, health economics, international trade and development, and urban and regional economics.

 The Department has developed several areas of strength including market-based solutions to social and economic problems with its relationship with the Center for Free Enterprise and, through its long relationship with the University's well-known Regional Research Institute, a focus on spatial econometric and regional analysis.

 Our Ph.D.
 Program in Economics currently offers six fields on concentration: health economics, international economics, monetary economics, public economics, regional and urban economics, and resource economics.

 The department has substantial ties with several other units across campus.
-The specialization
+The

-with the Regional Research Institute.
+are also associated with the Regional Research Institute.